Donders-Institute/hpc-wiki-v2/docs/linux/practice/textdata.rst

     Emily 75
     James 55

-Press :kbd:`Control-o` followed by the :kbd:`Return` key to save the file.
+Press :kbd:`Control+o` followed by the :kbd:`Enter` key to save the file.
 Press :kbd:`Control+x` to quit the editing environment and return to the prompt.

 Now repeat the steps above to create another file called ``score_lang.dat``, and paste the data below into it.